canonical/netplan/doc/netplan.md

 :    Enable wake on LAN.
 Off by default.

+     **Note:** This will not work reliably for devices matched by name only and rendered by networkd, due to interactions with device renaming in udev.
+Match devices by MAC when setting wake on LAN.

 ``emit-lldp`` (bool) – since **0.99**

 :    (networkd backend only) Whether to emit LLDP packets.
 Off by default.